jimy-byerley/pymadcad/docs/source/reference/rendering.rst

 Display protocol
 ----------------
-a displayable is an object that implements the signatue of Display:
+A displayable is an object that implements the signatue of Display:

 .. code-block:: python